Peering Through Preferences: Unraveling Feedback Acquisition for Aligning Large Language Models: Feedback Data Acquistion

-Here, we conduct an agreement analysis comparing the assessments provided by human-human and human-AI annotators for both ratings and rankings feedback.
+\paragraph{Agreement Analysis.} Here, we conduct an agreement analysis comparing the assessments provided by human-human and human-AI annotators for both ratings and rankings feedback.
 Specifically, we have collected $1000$ instances with ratings feedback and $500$ instances with rankings feedback from four human annotators and GPT-3.5-Turbo.
 To establish the ground truth for each instance, we consider the first three human annotations as the gold label, and we use the fourth annotation as the human prediction label.
-This arrangement allows us to calculate the human-human agreement.
 For instances with ratings feedback, we compute the average of the scores given by the three human annotators and round it off to the nearest integer and consider it as the gold label.
 For instance, with rankings feedback, we determine the final label based on the majority vote among the three human annotations.
 The possible choices for human feedback responses are \{`response 1', `response 2', `equal'\}.
 If an instance receives two votes for `equal' and one vote for `response 1', we assign it a gold label of `equal'.
-In the event of a tie among the three choices, where each option receives one vote, we randomly sample the gold label from the possible choices.
+In the event of a tie among the three choices, we randomly sample the gold label from the possible choices.

 We calculate the average ratings difference between the gold label feedback and human (and AI) feedback to quantify the ratings agreement.
-Whereas, we calculate the percentage of instances (out of $500$) where the gold label and human (and AI) feedback agrees with each other to quantify the rankings agreement.
+We calculate the percentage of instances (out of $500$) where the gold label and human (and AI) feedback agrees with each other to quantify the rankings agreement.
 Specifically, we assign a score of $1$ if the gold label matches the prediction, and a score of $0.5$ if only one of the gold label or prediction assigns `equal' to the pair of responses.
-We present our results in Table \ref{tab:agreement}.
-In the ratings feedback (Row 1), we find that the average ratings difference between human-human ratings (1.08) is close to the human-GPT-3.5-Turbo ratings (0.9).
+In Table \ref{tab:agreement}, we observe that the average ratings difference between human-human ratings (1.08) is close to the human-GPT-3.5-Turbo ratings (0.9).
 Additionally, we observe that the human-human agreement and human-GPT-3.5-Turbo agreement is $62.7\%$ and $60.5\%$ respectively in the rankings feedback.
 We observe that our agreement rates are close to the $60\%$ human-human agreement rates reported in the prior works \cite{alpaca_eval}.
-In summary, our agreement results indicate that GPT-3.5-Turbo can provide ratings and rankings feedback close to the human's gold label for the responses to the instructions in our dataset.